Joseph R. Biden will be the next U.S. President, but with Trump in office ...

 However this does not apply to family members, who are strongly advised to monitor carefully their permitted stay and time remaining so that they apply for any extensions in good time.

-Contact Online Visas to arrange a free strategy session, where one of our immigration attorneys will be happy to help you understand your options.
+Contact Online Visas to arrange a your visa strategy session, where one of our immigration attorneys will be happy to help you understand your options.

 If you have US$500,000 or more to invest, it may be worth considering going directly for the.